turgu1/InkPlate-6-Extended-Case/README.md

 - For the STL, dimensions are in millimeters.
 - Six buttons must be printed as well as the top and bottom casing.
-- The connection with the MCU23017 is done using wirewrap wires that are soldered at both ends using the following configuration (beware that some numbers are inverted):
+- The connection with the MCU23017 is done using wirewrap wires (or a flat cable) that are soldered at both ends using the following configuration (beware that some numbers are inverted):

 ```
 On the Buttons PCB  | On the InkPlate Board